Train-travel booking guide

 Booking Eurostar + Intercités de Nuit journeys

-Intercités de Nuits are French sleeper trains from Paris to the French Alps, the Pyrenees, and Andorra.
-You can learn more about these journeys in our Guide to Eurostar + Intercities de Nuit.
-Booking periods are similar for journeys with Eurostar + TGV.
+Intercités de Nuits are sleeper trains that run from Paris to the French Alps, the Pyrenees, and Andorra.
+You can learn more about them in our Guide to Eurostar + Intercités de Nuit.
+Booking periods are similar for journeys with Eurostar + TGV, in the section above.

-However, from personal experience and research, and from enquiries from skiers looking for tickets, SNCF doesn’t always put its Intercités de Nuit tickets on sale in a regular manner, much to the frustration of those trying to book.
-We are trying to talk to SNCF about why this is, because running trains is the hard bit, and selling tickets on those trains should be the easy bit.
-And if it isn't, at least an explanation is due.
+However, from personal experience and research, as well as enquiries from skiers looking for tickets, SNCF doesn’t always put its Intercités de Nuit tickets on sale in a regular manner, much to the frustration of those trying to book.
+We are trying to talk to SNCF about why this is because, from our perspective, running trains is the hard bit, while selling tickets for those trains should be the easy bit—and if it isn't, at least an explanation is due.

 You can also book a taxi transfer between Paris-Nord and Paris-Austerlitz stations, to connect more easily between the Eurostar and the Intercités de Nuit train.